Query-Optimal and Sample-Optimal Quantum Algorithms for Estimating Fidelity to a Pure State: Query-Optimal Approach

-\cref{cor:pure-fidelity} generalizes the pure-state fidelity estimation in \cite[Theorem IV.2]{Wan24} to a more general input model.
-By comparison, the prior approach for pure-state fidelity estimation \cite{Wan24} requires that the pure states should be prepared by a unitary quantum channel.
+\cref{cor:pure-fidelity,cor:pure-td} respectively generalize the pure-state fidelity estimation in \cite[Theorem IV.2]{Wan24} and the pure-state trace distance estimation in \cite[Theorem IV.1]{Wan24} to a more general input model.
+By comparison, the prior approach for pure-state fidelity and trace distance estimation \cite{Wan24} requires that the pure states should be prepared by a unitary quantum channel.
 Specifically, Ref.~\cite{Wan24} assumes two unitary oracles $U_{\varphi}$ and $U_{\psi}$ such that $U_{\varphi} \ket{0} = \ket{\varphi}$ and $U_{\psi} \ket{0} = \ket{\psi}$ (see \cref{sec:pure-fidelity} for details).
 The input model employed in \cite{Wan24} is more restricted than the purified quantum query access model.
 For example, $U_{\varphi} \otimes I$ always provides purified quantum query access to $\ket{\varphi}$, where $I$ is the identity operator; however, it is unlikely that $U_{\varphi}$ could be implemented by purified quantum query access to $\ket{\varphi}$.